tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 ## Struggling versus Solving

 This one is almost a more specific instance of pragmatic versus prudent, but I was so excited we had another tautogram that it inspired me to start writing.
-We were talking about how to balance spending the time struggling to solve a problem and learning on your own, and getting to a solution as quickly as possible.
+We were talking about how to balance spending the time struggling to solve a problem and learning on your own with getting to a solution as quickly as possible.

 In a [recent post](/2020/04/how-i-debug-my-dependencies#asking-for-help) I mentioned how I can struggle with asking for help, especially from open-source strangers.
 This struggle versus solving discussion partially came out of me trying to self-reflect on how I could improve.
 How much time should I spend trying to debug an issue with a gem and learning how it works before I should ask for help solving my problem.

 While the above example uses asking a library author for help, that isn't the most common scenario.
 In fact, the more common example of this is asking your co-workers for help.

 Personally, I tend to fall on the side of struggling.
-I think there is [value in taking some time to struggle](https://news.stanford.edu/2019/09/30/embrace-struggle-education-professor-challenges-common-beliefs-teaching-learning/) with a problem to better understand the eventual solution.
-In addition to getting practice trying to learn something, I think it helps the lessons better stick with me.
-However, I _know_ I have some opportunity to better balance where I fall on this spectrum.
+I try to justify this with the idea that there is [value in taking some time to struggle](https://news.stanford.edu/2019/09/30/embrace-struggle-education-professor-challenges-common-beliefs-teaching-learning/) and that it helps to better understand the eventual solution.

+Digging a little deeper, I think [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is probably also at play.
+If I don't ask for help, no one will find out I'm a fraud.
+This type of thinking can slow me down and hold me back from growing.

+If I get more comfortable knowing when I've struggled enough and should be getting help, I can spend less time spinning my wheels and more time learning, growing, and solving.

 Being a new team member has put this balance to the test for me.
 Working on a new, large codebase has resulted in numerous "how do I..." and "where is..." moments.
 For many of these, I have silently struggled - grepping across multiple repositories or jumping between Confluence and GitHub.
 For many of these problems, I could have pinged someone and probably would have had an answer to my question almost immediately.
 Fortunately, most of these problems haven't taken up too much time, but it can be a slippery slope; especially when not asking for help _now_ makes it [harder for me to ask in the future](https://www.andymort.com/hard-asking-for-help/).